-The growth in corporate administrative expenses (F2024 - \$59,343 vs F2023 - \$45,102) was due to an increase in professional fees to advance the Company's public listing initiative.
-This increase was partially mitigated by lower consulting fees, as the need for technical reports diminished.
+The growth in corporate administrative expenses (F2024 - \$156,030 vs F2023 - \$25,522) reflects the advent of costs related to the Company attaining its CSE listing, which impacted corporate development and promotion costs and filing and transfer agent fees.
+Consulting and management fees were incurred for administrative, accounting and management services to support expanded corporate activity.
+Travel reflects costs to attend meetings in New Zealand.
 The remainder of the corporate and administrative expenses were relatively consistent with the comparative period.